lumarama/foreachi/src/clean-code/good-name-please.md

 Probably none of the expressions above is ideal way to calculate distance between two points.
 But the point here is to demonstrate that long verbose names don't always improve readability.

 When single-letter variables are ok:
-- inside small/local scope, such as function body, loop
+- inside small/local scope, such as small function, loop, code block
 - when no external code can access this variable
-- when this is widely accepted variable name for a given domain (i.e. "i" as loop counter)
+- when this is widely accepted variable name for a given domain (i.e. "i" as a loop counter)

 ## Conclusion